DefinitelyTyped/tsd/README.md

 1. Use a environment variable.
 TSD support the conventional fields: pick one of `HTTPS_PROXY`, `https_proxy`, `HTTP_PROXY` or `http_proxy`.
 1. Use a global `.tsdrc` file and set a `proxy` value (see the tsdrc-section elsewhere in the readme).

-### Why does the install / search command not work like in TSD 0.3.0?

-The old TSD `v0.3.0` had it's own repository data file that mapped module names to url's of definition files.
-This had a few downsides for (maintenance being one).
-Since `v0.5.0` we link directly to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) where the directory and file names are a reasonable indicator but not 100% identical to the names as you'd find them in npm, bower or other package managers.

-The DefinitelyTyped [group](https://github.com/DefinitelyTyped/tsd/issues) is working on a meta-data source that will solve this.

 ### Can TSD auto-install definitions for a specific package version?